Applicant Guide – Applying for Specialty Training as NIHR (National Institute for Health Research) Academic Clinical Fellow 2024

 Training programme: the specialty or theme you wish to apply for

-Please read the advert in its entirety and find the relevant job descriptions on the advert for further details on each of these academic posts.
+When submitting your application, please read the advert text in its entirety and find the relevant job descriptions on the advert for further details on each of the academic posts available.

 Further details of the Schools, posts and rotations can be found on the relevant School website.